braynm/braynm.com/content/post/search-and-replace-in-vim.md

 :%s/Eexterveenschekanaal/Jászfelsőszentgyörgy
 ```

 This is nice!
-Fewer stroke!
+Fewer keystroke!
 We don't have to type these long words manually!
 It might save you lot of time for some typographical errors.

 ## Summary